awsdocs/aws-greengrass-developer-guide/doc_source/setup-filter.rpi.md

    sudo addgroup --system ggc_group
    ```

-1. To improve security on the Pi device, enable hardlink and softlink protection on the operating system at start up\.
+1. To improve security on the Pi device, enable hardlink and softlink protection on the operating system at startup\.

    1. Navigate to the `98-rpi.conf` file\.